-In this article, I’ll show you how to make your Google Analytics compliant with CCPA with easy steps.
+In this article, I’ll show you in a few easy steps how to make your Google Analytics compliant with the California Consumer Privacy Act (CCPA).

 What is CCPA?

 The California Consumer Privacy Act (CCPA) became effective on January 1, 2020, and stipulates how all businesses worldwide are permitted to handle and use the personal info of California residents.

 If your business meets these conditions, you have to comply with the law: